amitsaha/amitsaha.github.io/content/github-pages-custom-domain-travis-ci.md

   fqdn: echorand.me
 ```

-We we will learn how we set the environment variable, `GITHUB_TOKEN` next.
+We we will learn how we set the environment variable, `GITHUB_TOKEN` in a later section.

 We basically tell travis CI that we want the build to be done on the `site` branch and the generated
 files from the `local_dir` directory to be pushed to the `target_branch` which is `master`.